Eridu-Coders/m1/README.md

 ## m1 Compilation

-Load the project (the `CMakeLists.txt` file) into the _Qt Creator_ IDE and launch the compilation from the there, in Debug (many runtime messages) or Release mode (faster).
+Load the project (the `CMakeLists.txt` file) into the _Qt Creator_ IDE and launch the compilation from there, in Debug (many runtime messages) or Release mode (faster).
 In Release mode, the option `-DQT_NO_DEBUG_OUTPUT` in `CMAKE_CXX_FLAGS` should be added to the options list in advanced mode ("Projects" tab of the IDE), to disable the runtime messages.

 ![](https://github.com/Eridu-Coders/m1/blob/main/m1_Screenshot_02.png?raw=true)